scottgal/mostlylucidweb/Mostlylucid/Markdown/htmxwithaspnetcore.md

 ```

 Where instead of using

 ```html
 <a asp-controller="Blog" asp-action="Show" asp-route-slug="@Model.Slug" >@Model.Title</a>
 ```

 These new tag helper tags will instead fill in the route values for you.
+We also have ```hx-push-url="true"``` this updates the url shown in the browser keeping the back button working as expected.

 ### Partials